The Modeler's Forum

 In the first post, I mentioned the HOn3 North Coast Railroad is based on an actual standard gauge railroad, the Rome Watertown and Ogdensberg line that eventually was consolidated into the New York Central.
 Portions of it still exist today and its industries are serviced by the Ontario Midland Railroad.

-In the 1/87 version it is a narrow gauged version, that escaped buyout by the NYC and underwent consolidation, downsized to the most profitable trackage from the harbor of Oswego, New York, west to Sodus Bay and finally west into the fruit belt and canning industry regions of Wayne County, NY.
+In the 1/87 version it is gauged to three feet between the rails narrow gauged that escaped buyout by the NYC (Actually the NCRR told the NYC to get bent, but sounds more polite the other way,) It underwent consolidation, and downsized to the most profitable trackage from the harbor of Oswego, New York, west to Sodus Bay and finally west into the fruit belt and canning, and vinegar industry regions of Wayne County, NY. ( What a coincidence!
+Right where I live!)

 Title: Re: North Coast Railroad